Efforts to impeach Joe Biden: Outside opinions during the 117th Congress

-Andrew C. McCarthy of the National Review wrote a late-December op-ed arguing for Biden to be impeached over his policies in regard to the United States–Mexico border.
+Andrew C. McCarthy of the National Review wrote a late-December 2022 op-ed arguing for Biden to be impeached over his policies in regard to the United States–Mexico border.

-2023
+Developments during the 118th Congress prior to launch of inquiry

+House developments

 On January 2, 2023, the day before the start of the 118th United States Congress, Representative Marjorie Taylor Greene continued to promote the prospect of impeachment.
 On January 7, 2023, Representative Byron Donalds declared his belief that an impeachment process against Biden is, "something that will happen."
 Representative Chip Roy also affirmed his desire to see an impeachment of Biden during the first days of the new Congress.
-On January 10, 2023, after news broke that a number of evidently-classified documents from Biden's tenure as Vice President had been found at the Penn Biden Center for Diplomacy and Global Engagement, Representative Greene cited this as a reason to impeach Biden.
-Republican Senator John Cornyn, when asked, told reporters that he did not believe that the Joe Biden classified documents incident rose to an impeachable offense.
+On January 10, 2023, after news broke that a number of evidently-classified documents from Biden's tenure as vice president had been found at the Penn Biden Center for Diplomacy and Global Engagement (marking the start of the Joe Biden classified documents incident), Representative Greene cited this as a reason to impeach Biden.
 In the early weeks of the 118th Congress, Democratic House Minority Leader Hakeem Jeffries characterized Republicans as poised to spend the 118th Congress focusing on, "impeachment and investigation...[and] witch hunts," instead of focusing on concerns important to "working families".